yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/aws_lambda.md

 - **As Lambda Layer**

-  - Add the Lambda Layer for the SnappyFlow extensionyour AWS Lambda function with the following ARN:
+  - Add the Lambda Layer for the SnappyFlow extension to your AWS Lambda function with the following ARN:

     ```
     arn:aws:lambda:<AWS_REGION>:106947364898:layer:sf-lambda-extension:3